FrederikTobner/JANUS/book/src/chapter-03-boot-process/boot-assembly-64bit.md

 # Understanding the 64-bit Transition

-In the previous section, we discovered that GRUB2 already puts us in 32-bit protected mode when loading a 64-bit kernel.
+In the previous section, we discovered that GRUB2 only puts us in 32-bit protected mode when loading a 64-bit kernel.
 Therefor we will need to handle the transition ourself.
 Some other bootloaders already handle the transition like Limine.
 So why are we doing this?

-Because understanding the transition teaches you **fundamental OS concepts** you'll need later:
+Because understanding the transition teaches you a couple of **fundamental OS concepts** you'll need later:

 - **CPU operating modes** and their constraints
 - **Page table structure** and virtual memory setup